Subject Pages

 Our Approach to Supporting Religious Literacy

-• investigating religions and worldviews in a variety of experiences and approaches so they can explain and analyse beliefs and practices
+- investigating religions and worldviews through a variety of experiences and academic approaches/disciplines and experiences so they can explain and analyse beliefs and practices

-• becoming increasingly able to respond to religions and worldviews in an informed, rational and insightful way.
+- becoming increasingly able to dialogue with religions and worldviews in an informed, rational and insightful way, exploring differences of opinion on controversial issues, in a constructive way.

 Religious Education should also promote spiritual, moral, social and cultural development through a structured and safe space to reflect, discuss, dialogue and debate.